-The wavefunction, being an element of a representation of the Galilei or the Poincaré group [72], is intrinsically associated to space or spacetime.
-Therefore, properly analyzed, it satisfies all expectations of standard geometric objects in space or spacetime [61].
-Moreover, if one is not happy with this and wants the wavefunction to be expressed as classical-like fields in space or spacetime, this is also possible, albeit in an inaesthetic way that at least serves as a proof of concept [58].
+The wavefunction, being an element of a representation of the Galilei or the Poincaré group [73], is intrinsically associated to space or spacetime.
+Therefore, properly analyzed, it satisfies all expectations of standard geometric objects in space or spacetime [62].
+Moreover, if one thinks that this is not sufficient, and the wavefunction should be expressed as classical-like fields in space or spacetime, this is also possible, albeit in an inaesthetic way that at least serves as a proof of concept [59].